helloSystem/docs/user/components/system/menu.md

 ## Performing calculations

 Starting with helloSystem 0.8.2, you can perform calculations using the Menu.
 Click on "Search" in the menu bar, or press {kbd}`Command+Space`.
 Then enter a mathematical statement like `2+2` or `sqrt(2)`.
 The result of the calculation will be shown in the menu.
+See these [examples](https://github.com/Qalculate/libqalculate#features) for the type of calculations that can be performed.

 ## Date and time